PhilChodrow/intro-networks-archive/docs/01-syllabus.md

 ### Midterm Exam {.unnumbered}

-The midterm exam will be on the 24 hour format, and will likely take place during Week 6 or early in Week 7.
-The exam will be a "90 minute exam."
-The intention of this phrase is that, if everyone spends 90 minutes on the exam, the median score would be around 90% (which is 13-14 out of a total of 15).
+The midterm exam will likely take place during Week 6 or early in Week 7.
+The exam is currently expected to be a 50-minute in-person exam during a class period.
+This plan may change in response to evolving circumstances surrounding the pandemic.

-The exam will be open book, open notes, and open internet.
-You'll be expected to cite any sources used in solving problems.
-The only thing forbidden on the exam will be asking for help from sources other than me or the TA.
-Forbidden practices therefore include collaboration, asking for help on online help forums (including Campuswire), or standard methods of cheating like Chegg.
+You'll be permitted to bring any quantity of hand-written notes to the exam, but not any other resources.

 ### Cumulative Course Project {.unnumbered}